Doxuno

 DEPOSIT

-The Tenant shall pay a refundable deposit of R 37 000,00 on or before the commencement date of this Lease, in accordance with section 5A of the RHA.
-The deposit amount does not exceed two (2) months' rental, as prescribed by the RHA.
-The deposit shall be invested by the Landlord in the Landlord's interest-bearing bank account within seven (7) days of receipt.
-Interest accrues for the benefit of the Tenant.
-Proof of investment shall be provided to the Tenant on request.
-The deposit (plus accrued interest) shall be refunded to the Tenant within fourteen (14) days after the termination of this Lease, provided that: (a) the Tenant has vacated and returned the Property in a satisfactory condition (fair wear and tear excepted); and (b) all amounts owing have been settled.
-If there is any damage beyond fair wear and tear, the Landlord shall provide an itemised statement of deductions within twenty-one (21) days of expiry of the Lease.
+The Tenant shall pay a refundable deposit of ZAR 37000 on or before the commencement date of this Lease, in accordance with section 5A of the RHA.
+The deposit amount does not exceed two (2) months' rental, as prescribed.
+The deposit shall be invested in the Landlord's interest-bearing bank account at a registered South African financial institution within seven (7) days of receipt.
+Interest accrues for the Tenant's benefit and proof of investment shall be provided on request.
+The deposit (plus accrued interest) shall be refunded to the Tenant within seven (7) days of the termination of this Lease, provided that: (a) the Tenant has vacated and returned the Property in a satisfactory condition (fair wear and tear excepted); and (b) all amounts owing have been settled.
+Where there is damage beyond fair wear and tear, the Landlord shall provide an itemised statement of deductions within twenty-one (21) days of expiry of the Lease.

 5.